 Before I talk about sunscreen, though, I want to discuss other practical methods of sun protection.
 The first: clothing.
 Burning Man is known for radical costumes, as well as states of undress.
 Yeah, I saw a lot of nudity.
 I also saw a lot of sunburns.
-So I decided to be radical in my own way (one of BM’s tenets, … Read the rest
+So I decided to be radical in my own way (one of BM’s tenets, after all, is… Read the rest

 I’m a virgin.
 A Burning Man virgin.
 Ever since I learned about the annual tribal celebration of fire and self-expression back in the mid 90’s, I have wanted to go and hang out in the Black Rock Desert and express myself.
 But I’ve never had a friend who wanted to go with me, until recently, when I met Tracey TieF through this very blog.
 And that’s appropriate because this year when I go, I’m going to be thinking of ways to do it as Plastic-Free as possible.
 And what’s more, I’ll be teaching a Plastic-Free class through the Play(a)Skool!

 At Burning Man, participants are required to bring their own water to the playa, which is a very hot and dry place, with temperatures reaching into the hundreds and chances of dust storms (which I hear we will be having this year.)
 You can imagine, there are a lot of plastic water containers at this event.
 Many people will bring reusable plastic jugs,… Read the rest